Cell Ranger7.1 (latest), printed on 02/07/2023

-There are three primary ways to run Cell Ranger:
+There are four primary ways to run Cell Ranger:

 The majority of the information on this website uses the single server approach.
-Follow the instructions below to analyze a 10x library:
+For example, follow the instructions below to analyze a 10x Genomics library:

 |By default, cellranger uses all available cores and 90% of detected memory.
 This behavior may be undesirable in a shared environment with multiple concurrent users and tasks.
 It is strongly recommended to run cellranger with --localcores and --localmem to specify resource usage upper bounds.
 In practice, there is negligible return in allocating more than 32 cores or 256G to the pipeline.
 Check the system requirements page for more information on how resource allocations affect pipeline runtime.|